 ‘I’ll get the coffee, ladies –’

 ‘You’ll sit down now,’ commanded Nicolette, ‘and entertain my friend, I’ll get the coffee.’
 Hugh subsided into the recliner, now a chair, and Francine looked straight into his eyes, he looked into hers.
-There was utter silence, so much so that Nicolette came through and saw them just looking at each other, she sighed and felt it best to be in the kitchen.
+There was utter silence, so much so that Nicolette came through and saw them just looking at one another, she sighed and felt it better to be in the kitchen.

 Said Franka now, ‘We planned Anaïs to take you away, not once did I think I would be the one after her, not once did I think you and I would end, Bebe, not once did I think Nikki would do this … but I should have known … all that information she was gathering through me, through Anaïs, through Emma … all that information you were gathering too.
 Were you always planning to leave me for Nikki?’